katduecker/vs_rft/README.md

-# Visual Search & Rapid Frequency Tagging
+# Alpha oscillations support the efficiency of guided visual search by inhibiting both target and distractor features in early visual cortex

-The repository contains all scripts associated with a Magnetoencephalography (MEG) study aimed at investigating the neural correlates of Guided Search.
+The repository contains all scripts associated with a Magnetoencephalography (MEG) - Rapid Invisible Frequency Tagging study aimed at investigating the neural correlates of Guided Search.

+authors: Katharina Duecker, Kimron L. Shapiro, Simon Hanslmayr, Jeremy Wolfe, Yali Pan, and Ole Jensen

 ## MNE scripts